Chetan0-0/MARKET_PRED/README.md

 The Evolution: I started with ARIMA, but realized it was too rigid for the chaotic swings of the modern market.
 I upgraded to LSTM to give the model a "memory."

 The Logic Behind the Code:
-Data Windowing: The code takes a 60-day sliding window of historical prices.
-It doesn't just look at yesterday; it looks at the sequence of the last two months.
+Data Windowing: The code takes a 30-day sliding window of historical prices.
+It doesn't just look at yesterday; it looks at the sequence of the last one months.

 LSTM Layers: Unlike standard neurons, LSTM cells have "gates" that decide which past information is important to keep and which is "noise" to forget.